Top 10 Best Small Cars

 9. Kia Rio

-Kia’s Rio supermini isn’t as upscale as some of its larger offerings, but it does offer a great blend of quality and value backed by the kind of new car warranty its rivals can only stand back and admire.
+Kia’s Rio supermini isn’t as upscale as some of its larger offerings.
+It does offer a great blend of quality and value backed by the kind of new car warranty its rivals can only stand back and admire.

-The Rio isn’t quite into the top-ten best-selling superminis in the UK yet but it is there in the Europe-wide chart, and a car doesn’t get to that level by accident.
-The Rio is every-inch the archetypal supermini and it’s a car that’s grown notably in stature and quality with each passing model year.
+Although the Rio isn’t quite into the top-ten best-selling superminis in the UK yet but it is there in the Europe-wide chart.
+The Rio is every-inch the archetypal small car and it’s a one that’s grown notably in stature and quality with each passing model.

-This latest fourth-generation model even boasts the main “must-have” accessory for a 2019 supermini, which is the ubiquitous 1.0-litre three-cylinder turbocharged engine under the bonnet.
+This latest fourth-generation Rio even boasts the main “must-have” accessory for a modern supermini, which is the ubiquitous 1.0-litre three-cylinder turbocharged engine.
 For buyers who prefer the sportier side of things there’s always the new Rio GT-Line trim.

-On the outside the Rio may blend into the supermini fog a little with its somewhat derivative styling, but it’s no ugly duckling and its looks won’t put anyone off at all.
+On the outside the Rio may blend into the small car fog with its somewhat derivative styling, but it’s no ugly duckling and its looks won’t put anyone off at all.

 In fact, there’s a new, more planted stance that hints at a much improved driving and handling experience, although a little more power wouldn’t go amiss to make the most out what’s actually a very good chassis.